osxmidi/LinVst/TestVst/README.md

 testvstgui can be used to select a vst folder for testing (testvst32gui is used for testing 32 bit vst's).

+Unzip the testvst zip file, and then (using the terminal) cd into the unzipped testvst folder.

+then enter

+chmod +x testvst-batch
+(chmod +x testvst32-batch for 32 bit plugins)

 Click on (start) testvstgui and then select a folder and then press the Start button and it will cycle through the vst's in the folder.

-To cancel the vst cycling open a Terminal and enter kill -9 $(pgrep -f testvst-batch) or for 32 bit vst's kill -9 $(pgrep -f testvst32-batch)
+To cancel the vst cycling before all vst's are tested, open a Terminal and enter kill -9 $(pgrep -f testvst-batch) or for 32 bit vst's kill -9 $(pgrep -f testvst32-batch)